 Remarkable Synergies between Local Entrepreneurs and Foreign Capital

 New laws and multinational treaties have also opened up new business sectors to foreign investment, which is expected to increase foreign investment interest.
 As the Vietnamese market diversifies, it is also becoming more accessible and receptive to foreign (venture) capital.
 Vietnamese companies have a tangible need for guidance and cash to expand their market share and grow revenues.
 Local targets are available at competitive prices, even when taking into consideration higher deal volatility and transaction costs.
 Lower deal volumes make liabilities and returns more attractive.
 Working together with a foreign investor and partner can therefore produce remarkable success stories, as can be seen in some prominent examples.

 Given the broad gamut of practice areas and industry sectors touched by PE investments, investors must be aware of all applicable laws.
 The mantra for PE is “start with the end in mind”, which means structuring carefully to avoid a fettered exit.
 A typical structuring pitfall is the failure to comprehend the nuances of local legislation governing tax, foreign capital controls, State Bank of Vietnam (SBV) loan registrations, etc.

-The starting point for PE investors is market access, viz, whether an investment is prohibited, permitted subject to certain conditions, or unrestricted.
+The starting point for PE investors is market access, that is, whether an investment is prohibited, permitted subject to certain conditions, or unrestricted.